karenpayneoregon/ef-core-7-samples/HybridTestProject/readme.md

 ﻿# About

 Shows how to store data as json in a SQL-Server database table.
+The idea came from a client who wanted to store all application settings in a single record.

-Main table
+**Main table**

 ```csharp
 public partial class Applications